Road-Sign-UCU/Road-Sign-DB/examples/README.md

 The folder also contains:\

-`base_dataset.py` -- Stefan @elem3ntary -- this base class was created for hte convenience of class creation.
+`base_dataset.py` -- Stefan @elem3ntary -- this base class was created for the convenience of DB class creation.